 phuketthailandpropertytax

-Total cash needed for Phuket property: $80K unit + $8–12K closing costs + $15–25K furniture = $103–117K ready.
-Off-plan $200K: first payment $60K.
-Common budgeting mistakes explained.
+Total cash for Phuket property: $80K unit + closing + furnishing + reserves.
+Off-plan $200K needs ~$60K first.
+Common budgeting mistakes foreign buyers make.

 · 7 min read · By MORE Group Editorial

-Thailand’s property market is largely cash-driven for foreign buyers—mortgages are rare outside specialized programs—so “how much cash do I need?” is the right question.
-For a ready rental condo, think purchase price + 4–6% closing/adjacent costs + $15,000–$25,000 furnishing + emergency reserves.
-Example: an $80,000 unit might require ~$103,000–$117,000 all-in to be truly operational as a rental.
-For off-plan, your first cash need may be 30% of price—$60,000 on a $200,000 unit—before later milestones.
+Thailand’s property market is largely cash-driven for foreign buyers, mortgages are rare outside specialized programs, so “how much cash do I need?” is the right question.
+For a ready rental condo, think purchase price + 4-6% closing/adjacent costs + $15,000-$25,000 furnishing + emergency reserves.
+Example: an $80,000 unit might require ~$103,000-$117,000 all-in to be truly operational as a rental.
+For off-plan, your first cash need may be 30% of price, $60,000 on a $200,000 unit, before later milestones.

 Ready property: total cash map